 We all understand that keeping children away from junk food is almost an impossible task.
-As parents or elder siblings, you allow them to consume the junk food because of their pleas and insistence.
+As parents or elder siblings, you allow them to consume junk food because of their pleas and insistence.
 An increased risk of developing insulin resistance is more likely to happen in kids and young adults.
-The junk food often tends to replace all the healthy fats in the brains and interfere with the normal signalling mechanism.
-Apart from all these, junk food is addictive for children and often leads to complications like depression, low self-esteem and chronic illness.
+Junk food often tends to replace all the healthy fats in the brain and interfere with the normal signaling mechanism.
+Apart from all these, junk food is addictive for children and often leads to complications like depression, low self-esteem, and chronic illness.

 - Pine-apple fruit & yogurt cups

 Yogurt is a wonderful option for breakfast or a snack or a dessert but one needs to watch the added sugar content.
 Yogurt is a healthy and filling snack that checks the boxes on protein and Vitamin D – these are the nutrients that many kids lack in their diet.
 The ingredients used in yogurt delivers probiotics, good bacteria that are important for maintaining a healthy gut.

 One egg has 6 grams of protein and it delivers Vitamin D, Vitamin B12 and some iron.
 Eggs also contain Omega-3 fatty acids which are helpful for a kid’s brain development.
 During breakfasts, kids need to skip their pastries, fried foods and processed meats.
 Rather scramble some eggs for your kids instead.
 If your kids do not like scrambled eggs, try serving them egg salad or egg casseroles.

 If you are running short on time and need to cook something nutritious for your kids then serve them oven sweet potato fries.
 Wash a sweet potato and poke some holes into it.
 You can then microwave it for 3-5 minutes which depends on the size of a potato.
 They serve Vitamin A, fiber and potassium.
 Also, limiting salt and increasing potassium keeps the blood pressure and hearts healthy.

 - Greek Pasta